 Student Support Staff and Counsellors

-Blue Lotus College Student Support Officers are here to help with individual learning needs, referring to qualified counsellors where necessary.
+Blue Lotus College Student Support Officers are here to help with individual learning needs, referring to qualified counselors where necessary.

 The following support is also available to learners: